“The good audience data allows us to bring the second season of Coffee Break forward to arrive in September” - BCFocus

 New Coffee Break season, the HR Innovation Summit … The director of EDS21 tells us all the news to come in September

-Jose Lus Talln, CEO of Ediciones Digitales Siglo XXI, in Coffee Break: “The good audience data allows us to bring forward the second season of Coffee Break to arrive in September”
+Jos Luis Talln, General Manager of Ediciones Digitales Siglo 21, in Coffee Break: “The good audience data allows us to bring forward the second season of Coffee Break to arrive in September”

 This week, during the last coffee break of the season, we interviewed Jos Lus Talln, general manager of Ediciones Digitales Siglo XXI “In a pandemic the information had to be updated, the volume of information was so great that the public turned to our newspaper, tripling our audience in 2020 “The Pause Café has come to meet the demands of our public and the sector.
 The good audience data allows us to bring forward the second season of Pause Café to arrive in September”